-- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - Patients reported that the appointment system was easy to use.
+- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised.

 Are services responsive to people's needs?